 The first step is to confirm and clarify the terms of your contract as to the conditions and costs associated with an assignment.

-We will prepare a letter/fax/email for you to make a formal request to the developer's lawyer to get the builder's permission for you to assign your agreement, in principle.
+We can help you make your request to the developer's lawyer to get the builder's permission for you to assign your agreement, in principle.
 A typical builder assignment fee is 1% of the original purchase price plus the builder's legal fees ($400 or more).
 Some Builders have waived the assignment fee as a marketing incentive.
 Check your Agreement.
-This will usually be an Amendment.
+This will usually be in an Amendment.

 We have created a process that aims at completing the assignment prior to your interim occupancy date.
 The Occupancy period can be from 6-24 months or more.
 The new buyer would assume the occupancy costs from the date of acceptance of the assignment until closing.
 The new buyer would provide a reasonable deposit to secure the transaction.
 They would close and pay closing costs including land transfer taxes, and any levies (education, utility connections, etc.) that the builder might allocate to the unit owners.
 You would get your deposit monies and profit at final closing (not at Occupancy).
 The buyer cannot get a mortgage until final closing to cover the costs to pay you (your deposit + profit) and the balance owed to the builder.
 See "Buying an Assignment" below.